Dear Economics Major:

 This map is a term-by-term sample course schedule for the ECONOMICS major.
 The milestones listed below each term are designed to keep you on course to graduate in four years.
 Two sample schedules are provided as general guideline to help you build a full schedule each term (one includes summer semester matriculation and one does not).
 Make sure that you get advised every semester to create an optimal schedule and on-time graduation.

 What is economics?
 Economics is the study of how resources are used to meet society’s needs.
 It is an essential aspect of virtually every decision individuals, businesses, and governments make.
 Students who pursue a B.B.A degree in Economics develop the analytical and problem solving skills needed to make these decisions.
+Minors in Advertising and Promotions, Business Analytics, Business Law, Economics, Entrepreneurship, Healthcare Administration, Human Resources, Operations Management, Professional Sales, and Supply Chain Management allow majors to gain in-depth knowledge of these areas.
 Our students successfully completing the economics coursework should be able to analytically and critically solve complex problems; be adept in managing and drawing inferences from large datasets; and understand and clearly communicate complex ideas.

 What do economists do?
 Economics is FUN, and economists study a wide range of topics, from the usual suspects of GDP, inflation, national debt, and unemployment to the environment, health care, crime and punishment, marriage, addiction, sports, voting behavior, government programs, education, religion, discrimination, and basically any type of human behavior.
 Many economics majors work in the financial sector, in the insurance industry, as business consultants, management consultants, business analysts, financial advisors, portfolio managers, or for local, state and the federal government agencies, etc. Economists forecast economic activity, design tax policies, evaluate programs implemented by the government or other agencies, analyze the impact of laws, supervise businesses, and manage firms.
 Economics is an excellent precursor to graduate degrees in business, law, economics, public administration, and international relations.